-The world got its first look at Jamie Foxx as the villainous Electro as "The Amazing Spider-Man 2" filmed some scenes in New York's Times Square.
+The world got its first look at Jamie Foxx as the villainous Electro in pictures snapped on location as "The Amazing Spider-Man 2" filmed some scenes in New York's Times Square.
 And fanboys will doubtless be saying both "Cool!" and "Huh?"

 That's the "Cool!" part, while the "Huh?" should come from serious comic book fans who've been following Electro's antics in "Spider-Man" since he debuted in the comic in 1964.
-On the printed page, Electro wore a large mask that looks like a series of lightning bolts and his skin is a normal color, while his costume was a bold green and gold.
+On the printed page, Electro wears a large mask that looks like a series of lightning bolts and his skin is a normal color, while his costume is a bold green and gold.

 In the Marvel universe, Electro is a former electrician who has been treated poorly by life before he's struck by lightning.
 Now capable of sending out bolts of electricity at will, he sets out to take his revenge on the world.
 "Electro is a great character," Foxx said after being cast in the role last December.
 "I think Electro will be an exciting character to play because he's a … genius electrician-type person, and he gets the short end of the stick from the whole world, and the next thing you know he turns it on."